Our Rōpu / Team

 Ko Destiny Korewha tōku ingoa, he uri ahau nō Ngāpuhi Nui Tonu, he uri hoki nō Ngāti Awa.
 He Māori ahau, i tipu Māori mai, i raro tonu i ngā mātāpono o Te Aho matua, i ngā tikanga o runga marae.

-Destiny is our Lead Tuakana aside Meadow, who is fluent in Te Reo Māori, who has now stepped into Kaimahi role.
+Destiny is the Lead Tuakana who is fluent in Te Reo Māori.

 Destiny joined the Atawhai program in 2018 and has continued to stick through from Rangatahi, graduating to Tuakana, and now as a Kaimahi.
 She has a strong passion to help Rangatahi and her communities.
 Destiny thrives off seeing the positive growth this program's tools have provided.